CloudyDory/cudaica_win/README.md

 2. NVIDIA CUDA

 3. Intel Math Kernel Library (Note: Intel has changed many .dll files in the new OneAPI starting from year 2021.
-CUDAICA_win is not fully upgraded to support these changes now, but it is fully compatitable with the old Intel Parallel Studio XE or Intel Math Kernel Library 2020.)
+CUDAICA_win does not support these changes now, but it is fully compatitable with the old Intel Parallel Studio XE or Intel Math Kernel Library 2020.)

 4. EEGLAB with MATLAB